Disclosure Requirements - Norway

 - Norwegian share issuing companies are entitled to obtain information on the beneficial owners of shares and primary capital certificates that they have issued and that are held in CBL.

-Therefore, customers of CBL are only admitted to participate in the services offered by CBL on the Norwegian market if the CBL customer delivers, upon request by CBL, the identity of their underlying beneficial owners within four (4) business days.
+Therefore, clients of CBL are only admitted to participate in the services offered by CBL on the Norwegian market if the CBL client delivers, upon request by CBL, the identity of their underlying beneficial owners within four (4) business days.

-Therefore, if a customer does not provide such details, CBL will exclude such customer from any services offered on the Norwegian market and will take all necessary steps in relation thereto on the 5th business day following the disclosure request.
+Therefore, if a client does not provide such details, CBL will exclude such client from any services offered on the Norwegian market and will take all necessary steps in relation thereto on the 5th business day following the disclosure request.